The Conformal Laplacian and Positive Scalar Curvature Metrics on Manifolds with Boundary: Introduction

-The proof first rules out $\eta_1>0$ and totally geodesic boundary, and then appeals to a difficult theorem in \cite{BH} to rule out mean convex boundary.
-We believe these are the first examples in this dimension.
+We believe these are the first examples of these analytic/geometric restrictions in this dimension.
 The construction of $M(p,q)$ is explicit; bordism theory shows the existence of such a manifold with boundary $p L(p,q)$.

-Schematically, Thm.~4.1 is of the form
+Schematically, Thm.~3.1 is of the form

-Here $\zeta_1$ is the lowest eigenvalue of the conformal Laplacian on $\partial M.$ The first implication follows from Cor.~\ref{Ric:thm3a} and the variational definition of $\eta_1$, while the second implication uses \cite[Thm.~1.2]{XU2} and the APS index theorem.
-Therefore, while the most appealing hypotheses to geometers involve the scalar curvature and the second fundamental form, a conformal analytic assumption like $\eta_1>0$ is a better/weaker assumption on the Riemannian metric.
+The first implication follows from the variational definitions of $\eta_1$ and $\zeta_1$, while the second implication uses \cite[Thm.~1.2]{XU2} and the APS index theorem.
+While the most appealing hypotheses to geometers involve the scalar curvature, conformal analytic assumptions like $\eta_1>0, \zeta_1>0$ are easier to work with analytically.

 There is a series of implications similar to (\ref{!}) for closed Riemannian spin manifolds $(M^{4k},g)$.
 The Lichnerowicz formula and the AS index theorem give the standard obstruction to psc metrics on $M$: